How J.A.C.K. became a monkey project

 The journey back home lasted 39 hours and all the new residents of the sanctuary arrived safe and well in Lubumbashi.
 Thanks to wonderful and generous partners and donors, J.A.C.K. managed in 3 months time to build huge facilities to accomodate its new residents at best!

-As explained previously, formerly a great ape sanctuary, J.A.C.K. has now officially become a “primate” sanctuary with the arrival of these monkeys.
+As explained previously, formerly a great ape sanctuary, J.A.C.K. has now officially become a “primate” rehabilitation centre with the arrival of these monkeys.
 Not only chimpanzees are being looked after; J.A.C.K. also cares for monkey species such as Cercopithecus and Cercocebus monkeys…

 So, today, as you can imagine, funds are needed to provide these survivors with decent food and appropriate vet care.
 Two new keepers have been hired and trained to take 100% care of our newcomers.

-There are two ongoing projects today.
-The rescued monkeys indeed (1) have to be rehabilitated which means J.A.C.K. must provide them with the best food and the appropriate veterinary care.
+The rescued monkeys indeed have to be rehabilitated which means J.A.C.K. must provide them with the best food and the appropriate veterinary care.
 All of them have gone through hell when being captured and illicitly kept!
 Today, they need our Love to feel strong enough to go back to the wild.

 Therefore, in order to provide all these victims of the wildlife trade healthy and well, every single donation will represent a whole world to them!
-Your support would be highly appreciated.
-It would be a disaster if, after all these months of struggling to repatriate the monkeys, they do not make it because of climate issues…
+Your support would be highly appreciated; it would be a disaster if, after all these months of struggling to repatriate the monkeys, they do not make it …